foroozandehgroup/NMR-EsPy/docs/misc/figure_customisation.rst

 I anticipate users will frequently want to carry out.

 * **Re-positioning oscillator labels**
-  Often, the numerical labels that are given to each oscillator in the plot can overlap with other items in the figure, which is not ideal.
+  Often, the automatically-assigned positions of the numerical labels that are given to each oscillator can overlap with other items in the figure, which is not ideal.
 To re-position the oscillator labels, use the :py:meth:`~nmrespy.plot.NmrespyPlot.displace_labels` method:

   .. code:: python3